JdbermeoUZH/uia_segmentation/README.md

 ## Evalaution

 You can use the predict method to obtain the predicted segmentation labels on the test set.
 Keep in mind that the dice calculated on the holdout set during training with nnUNet is an optimistic estimate, as it is not calculated over the volumes but over patches in a resampled resolution rather than the original one.
-The cleanest estimate of performance would be to obtain the prediction on the original resolution and at a volume level by obtaining the predictions with this command and then using your own script to calculate the metrics.
+The cleanest estimate of performance would be to obtain the prediction on the original resolution and at a volume level by obtaining the predictions with this command and then use a [script](scripts/3_evaluate/1_evaluate_predictions.py) to calculate the metrics.

 ```bash
 export nnUNet_raw="<Path to the dir with the dataset>"